tektronix/tm_devices/docs/advanced/signal_generators.md

 are not outside the bounds.
 The method only requires the desired waveform function (except on [AWGs](default:AWG)) to be provided.
 However, different aspects may need to be provided to get a more accurate representation of what can actually be generated.
 If no other inputs are provided, the smallest range of the attribute is chosen.
-An [AWG's](default:AWG) signal path affects the range of the offset and amplitude.
+For an [AWG](default:AWG), the signal path affects the range of the offset and amplitude.
-Higher frequencies on [AFGs](default:AFG) will lower the upper bound of the amplitude, alongside the which impedance is set.
+Higher frequencies on [AFGs](default:AFG) will lower the upper bound of the amplitude, alongside which impedance is set.

 `set_waveform_properties()` is functionally identical to `generate_function()`, but does not turn the source channel off or on, nor will it stop or start an [AWG](default:AWG).

 ## Signal Generators

-An overview of the different signal generators which are available in `tm_devices`.
+An overview of the different signal generators that are available in `tm_devices`.
 This includes:

-- Features unique to each which should be kept in mind.
+- Features unique to each.
 - Constraints for each waveform parameter.

 ---